pngbill-scripts/bills-wasta-docs/README.md

 2. How to get software updates from one Wasta compter and transfer them to another Wasta computer using wasta-offline-setup. (.odt, .html and .pdf)
 3. How to install Wasta Linux totally replacing Windows. (.odt, .html and .pdf)
+4. How to install Wasta Linux to dual boot with an Existing Windows system. (.odt, .html, and .pdf)
-4. How to obtain a Full Wasta-Offline Mirror residing on a 1TB USB hard drive. (.odt, .html and .pdf)
+5. How to obtain a Full Wasta-Offline Mirror residing on a 1TB USB hard drive. (.odt, .html and .pdf)
-5. How to update your Wasta-Linux software offline by memory stick or external hard drive. (.odt, .html and .pdf)
+6. How to update your Wasta-Linux software offline by memory stick or external hard drive. (.odt, .html and .pdf)
-6. Wasta-Offline-Use-Full-Mirror-or-Memory-Stick-and-wasta-offline-setup-Flow-Chart. (.odg and .pdf)
+7. Wasta-Offline-Use-Full-Mirror-or-Memory-Stick-and-wasta-offline-setup-Flow-Chart. (.odg and .pdf)

-The illustrations, screenshots and graphics for the document files above are contained in the wasta-docs-images folder
+Note: The illustrations, screenshots and graphics for the document files above are contained in the wasta-docs-images folder.
+This folder must be present for the images and screenshots to appear within the LibreOffice Writer (odt) and the Browser (.html) documents - since all images are linked to the images within the wasta-docs-images folder, rather than being embedded in the odt and html documents.
+The pdf documents, however, do have the images embedded within them.